SUNY Sullivan courses, whether on campus or online, apply the same standards. The only difference is the method of delivery.

-Instructors work with the Coordinator of Instructional Design and Online Learning to insure that the appropriate technology is being used to reach the intended outcomes.
-The Coordinator provides training as necessary allowing faculty to adapt and leverage technology tools to the specific outcomes specified in the course documents.
+Instructors work with the Coordinator of Instructional Design and Online Learning to ensure that the appropriate technology is being used to reach the stated learning outcomes of the course.
+The Coordinator provides training, as necessary, allowing faculty to adapt and leverage technology tools to the specific outcomes specified in the course documents.
 Faculty are required to match their assessment methods with the Measurable Student Learning Outcomes articulated in each course outline each semester.

 Distance Learning Process at Sullivan